ricardoklein/ansible-zabbix-agent/README.md

 By default, we set the hostname of the monitored machine as ``` {{ ansible_host }} ```
 But you can override this setting this ``` ansible_zabbix_agent__Hostname ``` per host.

-If you use openSUSE Tumbleweed, the ansible_distribution_major_version will not match { 12,15 },
-and the package download will fail.
-In that case override it in the host_vars with:
-ansible_zabbix_major_distro_version: "15"
+If you use openSUSE Tumbleweed, the default package (as of 20230604) still names zabbix service `zabbix_agentd` instead of `zabbix-agent`, so you need to set on your host_vars the follow:
+`zabbix_service_name: "zabbix_agentd"`

 Dependencies
 ------------